zengm-games/zengm/README.md

 ### Required

+#### Non-Python packages

 * mysql-server
 * python-mysqldb
+* python-pip
 * redis-server
 * node.js
 * juggernaut
-* python-juggernaut
-* Flask
-* Celery
-* Flask-Celery
-* Flask-Assets
-* Closure Compiler
-* YUI Compressor

-For the first three, you can just use the normal Ubuntu (or whatever) packages and it will probably work fine.
+For the first four, you can just use the normal Ubuntu (or whatever) packages and it will probably work fine.
+In Ubuntu:

+    sudo apt-get install mysql-server python-mysqldb python-pip redis-server

 For node.js, install it however you want.
 This is what I used: https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager